Tyrn/wei/the-insider-en.typ

 fit for the gallows, be friends with this financial horse thief?

-     The friendship between the Earthman and Kissur caused a bit of harmless gossip  -  everybody  expected  that  either the  Earthman  calls  Kissur  a pedigreed bandit or  Kissur reproaches  Bemish with  the latter's passionate avarice.
+     The friendship between the Earthman and Kissur caused a bit of harmless gossip---everybody  expected  that  either the  Earthman  calls  Kissur  a pedigreed bandit or  Kissur reproaches  Bemish with  the latter's passionate avarice.
 However, Kissur's presenting Bemish with his manor, caused thoughts and glances in the five main precincts.